 FDA Approval for QWO Injectable Treatment™

-QWO™ injectable treatment was FDA approved in July 2020 to treat cellulite in the buttocks of women.
+QWO™ in a new treatment that was FDA approved in July 2020 to treat cellulite in the buttocks of women.
 Endo Aesthetics, the makers of QWO™, embarked on the largest clinical trial phase in the history of cellulite treatment options in order to gain FDA approval.
 As Matthew Davis, Senior Vice President and Chief Medical Officer of Endo Aesthetics, stated.
 “Supported by rigorous research, testing and development processes, we are proud to have received FDA approval of the first injectable treatment for cellulite in the buttocks and we look forward to delivering QWO to the aesthetics community and their adult female patients.”
 Detailed information from QWO™’s recent FDA-approval can be found here.

-QWO™ is designed to me injected in to the treatment area in order to break down collagen build-up within the fibrous septae under the surface of the skin.
+QWO™ is designed to be injected in to the treatment area in order to break down collagen build-up within the fibrous septae under the surface of the skin.
 This in turn can rejuvenate the fibrous bands, reducing the appearance of dimpling on the skin.
 QWO™ has two different active enzymes (AUX-I and AUX-II) that help to breakdown collagen without any need for downtime.
 Additionally, QWO™ injectable treatment provides permanent cellulite reduction with as little as three treatment sessions.
 This injectable treatment is available now, Dr. Green is one of the first dermatologists in NYC to offer this treatment, and is ready to help patients get rid of unwanted cellulite with this exciting advancement.

 How does QWO work?